dreamcat4/gitnest/introduction.markdown

 Its fair to say that the original author of GitNest has little intention to implement any of these features himself.
 However they are suggested features and currently missing from the RubyGem implementation.
 For certain users, then many items on this list might be considered 'must haves'.

 	* Implement foreach and forall actions.
-	* Support for converting from git-submodules -> GitNest.
+	* Support for converting from git-submodules -&gt GitNest.
-	* Support for converting from GitNest -> git-submodules.
+	* Support for converting from GitNest -&gt git-submodules.
 	* Rudimentary support for converting from GitNest to braid-managed subtrees and back again (harder).
 	* A way to import from nested subversion repositories (a script around git-svn clone)
 	* A way to update and sync subversion repositories (probably foreach git-svn).